hanane-issa/python-crash-course/_build/html/_sources/module1/module_1b_terminal.md

 If you don’t have Python yet, follow these steps:

-Go to the official website: https://www.python.org/downloads
+Go to the official website: https://www.python.org/downloads ({cite`python_beginners_guide`})

 Download the latest stable version (e.g., Python 3.13.2).

 On Windows, make sure you check the box that says:

 ✅ "Add Python to PATH"

+Some operating systems, like Linux or macOS, come with a preinstalled version of Python.
+If you already have Python installed, skip to step 3.

 ## 2. Open Your Terminal